 Verification of Significant Damage (SD) limit state

 The SD limit state should be verified for the component and its anchorage systems by applying the seismic actions according to 9.3.2.
-For fastener verification, prEN 1998-1-1:2022, Annex G, should be used.
+For fastener verification, EN 1998-1-1:—2, Annex G, should be used.
 Verification of secondary support members and the component itself should follow the relevant EN standards.

 Verification of Damage Limitation (DL) limit state

 Where specified, the DL limit state should be verified for the component and its anchorage systems by applying the seismic actions according to 9.3.2.
-For fastener verification, prEN 1998-1-1:2022, Annex G, should be used.
+For fastener verification, EN 1998-1-1:—2, Annex G, should be used.
 Verification of secondary support members and the component itself should follow the relevant EN standards.

 Verification of Fully Operational (OP) limit state

-Criteria applicable to the components, in addition to prEN 1998-1-1:2022, 6.7.3 (7), should be derived from the analysis and/or testing of the components the operability of which is required.
+Criteria applicable to the components, in addition to EN 1998-1-1:—2, 6.7.3 (7), should be derived from the analysis and/or testing of the components the operability of which is required.

 NOTE For a specific project, the relevant parties can specify all components of interest in the verification, together with a description of relevant damage states for each component and the associated requirements.